Drug Development Project

 - Management of regulatory documents and communication with relevant authorities throughout the trial

 - Oversight of trial safety and clinical data

 - Treatment of patients in a UK-wide network of clinical centres with world-leading scientific investigators and expertise in early clinical trials

 - You must discuss the suitability of your proposal with the Centre for Drug Development

 - Confidential, informal discussion with the Centre for Drug Development to establish eligibility and suitability

 Please include a short project outline.
-For us to conduct an internal review to determine suitability under this scheme, we typically require the following information:
+For us to conduct an internal review to determine suitability under this scheme, we typically require the following information (if available):

 - Project background and stage of development

 - Target and scientific rationale, including mechanism of action